ttimbers/CaMK_and_OGT-1_modulate_mechanoresponding_and_learning/src/README.md

 Rscript parse_srev_data.R Experiment_1/data.srev Experiment_1/srev.csv 100 60
 ~~~

 * In the Unix Shell/terminal run the `rev_stats.R` as shown below.
 This file takes a `.csv` created by `parse_srev_data.R` and does a ANOVA using `rev_dist` as response variable, `group` as the fixed effect explanatory variable, and `plate` as a random effect explanatory variable.
 It also then does a Tukey's HSD to get p-values that can be useful to decide which groups are different from each other.
 The stats are returned as a `.csv`.
-It requires that the input `.csv` from `parse_srev_data.R` has the tap integer column (e.g., use the stimulus onset time and interstimulus interval time arguments with that script).
+It also creates a habituation plot for reversal distance.
+It requires that the input `.csv` from `parse_srev_data.R` has the tap integer column (e.g., use the stimulus onset time and interstimulus interval (isi) time arguments with that script).
 It also requires the following arguments from the user: (1) path to data to parse, (2) prefix of path to write data to, (3) base/reference strain for comparison (e.g., N2), (4) second base/reference strain for comparison (optional).

 ~~~
 # for a single base/reference strain
-Rscript rev_stats.R exp2/parsed.csv exp2/stats N2
+Rscript rev_stats.R exp2/parsed.csv exp2/exp2 N2

 # for two base/reference strains
-Rscript rev_stats.R exp2/parsed.csv exp2/stats N2 PY1589
+Rscript rev_stats.R exp2/parsed.csv exp2/exp2 N2 PY1589
 ~~~